-Hemp is a cellulose fiber first used by the Chinese over 5,000 years ago that has only recently gained new popularity in North America.
+Hemp is a cellulose fiber first used by the Chinese an estimated 5,000 years ago, which has only recently gained new popularity in North America.
 The great Renaissance painters first painted on hemp – canvas actually comes from the word “cannabis”.

-Hemp has played a very important role in American history as well.
+Hemp has played an important role in American history as well.
 In the early 1600’s hemp was considered such a vital resource that laws were passed ordering farmers to grow it.
-Before 1850, all ships were rigged with hemp because of its high resistance to rot and mildew.
+Before 1850, ships were rigged with hemp because of its high resistance to rot and mildew.

-Hemp is one of the most environmentally friendly grown fibers in the world, requiring no pesticides, herbicides or fertilizers and little water in fields in Northern China.
+Hemp is an environmentally friendly fiber and researchers in the US and abroad are interested in its ability to compliment farmers crop rotations and become a part of their Integrated Pest Management systems.
 Hemp is considered a high-yield crop and produces more fiber per square foot that either cotton or flax.
 Hemp’s cultivation cycle can be as short as hundred days.

-Hemp can increase strength, durability, and absorbency in fabrics, making ideal for garments meant to last.
+Hemp increases strength, durability, and absorbency in fabrics, making it ideal for garments meant to last.
+Hemp Makes It Better.

 TENCEL™ Lyocell fiber's unique physical properties lead to their great strength, efficient moisture absorption and gentleness to skin.